Hall Road Rangers F.C.: Ground

-The club played at Dene Park in Dunswell until 2015, when they moved to Haworth Park in the Bransholme area of Hull, a former home ground of Hull RUFC.
-The ground has a capacity of 1,200, of which 250 is seated and 750 covered.
+The club played at Dene Park in Dunswell until losing their tenancy in 2014, after which they moved to Haworth Park in the Bransholme area of Hull, a former home ground of Hull RUFC.
+The ground had a capacity of 1,200, with a 250-seat stand and 750 covered.
+After moving to Haworth Park, the club installed floodlights and built new changing rooms.

+After dissolving their men's adult team at the end of the 2022–23 season, the club relocated to the St Mary Queen of Martyrs school.
+At the start of the 2024–25 season the club also moved back to Dene Park as well as St Mary Queen of Martyrs.